This is a question that came up today on Twitter, and is actually something I’ve been meaning to blog about.

 One more piece of knowledge I can safely page-out of my head now! :-)

-PS Beware also that I’ve heard of many cases of a bug in SQL Server 2008 R2 where the output is incorrectly very low.
+PS Beware also that I’ve heard of many cases of a bug in SQL Server 2008 R2 and 2012 where the output is incorrectly very low.
 The dev team is aware of this issue and are working on it.
-It’s working again in 2012 SP2 and 2014.
+It’s working again in 2014 (I’d also heard it was working in 2012 SP2 but anecdotal evidence says it’s not).